android/platform_external_protobuf/java/README.txt

 ============================

-The runtime and generated code for MICRO_RUNTIME is smaller because it does not include support for the descriptor, reflection or extensions.
-Also, not currently supported are packed repeated elements nor testing of java_multiple_files.
+The runtime and generated code for MICRO_RUNTIME is smaller because it does not include support for the descriptor and reflection, and enums are generated as integer constants in the parent message or the file's outer class.
+Also, not currently supported are packed repeated elements or extensions.

 To create a jar file for the runtime and run tests invoke "mvn package -P micro" from the <protobuf-root>/java